StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateCylinder.md

 |RETURNS: [Mesh]({{site.url}}/Pages/Reference/Mesh.html)|Returns a cylinder mesh, pre-sized to the given diameter and depth, UV coordinates are from a flattened top view right now.|

-## Description
-Generates a cylinder mesh, pre-sized to the given diameter and depth, UV coordinates are from a flattened top view right now.
-Additional development is needed for making better UVs for the edges.

 ## Examples